Skip to Main Content

 International Transfer of Personal Information

-Cambridge Associates may send your personal information outside the jurisdiction from which it originated or was collected.
+Cambridge Associates may send your personal information outside the jurisdiction from which it originated or was collected including countries that do not offer the same protection to your personal data originated or was collected.
 Where personal information is transferred or accessed outside of a specific jurisdiction, we require that appropriate safeguards are in place to comply with any applicable data protection regulations.

 Your Choices in Relation to Personal Information

 It is important that the personal information we hold about you is accurate and current.
 Please keep us informed if your personal information changes during your relationship with us.
 Depending on where you live, you may also have rights and choices which you can exercise with respect to the data we hold about you.
 If you are a California resident, please review the Additional Information for California Residents section below for information regarding your rights.
-Individuals residing in the European Union and United Kingdom retain rights listed under the section.
+Individuals residing in the EU, UK and Switzerland retain rights listed under the section: Rights Related to Personal Data.
+Individuals residing in China, please review the Additional Information for China Residents.

 Retention and Destruction of Personal Information